polljoy/polljoy-Unity/README.md

 In-app polls made easy.
 Just 2 API calls.

-#polljoy Unity Integration Guide
+#Intro

-Welcome friend!
-Let's add polljoy to your awesome game.
-This should take about 15 minutes.
+Hi friend!
+Let's add polljoy to your awesome Unity game.
+It's pretty simple, you should be up in minutes.

 Questions? - email help@polljoy.com and one of our devs will assist!